michael2012z/BitBible/markdown/KJV/files/Ruth.md

 3. And he said unto the kinsman, Naomi, that is come again out of the country of Moab, selleth a parcel of land, which was our brother Elimelech’s:

 4. And I thought to advertise thee, saying, Buy it before the inhabitants, and before the elders of my people.
 If thou wilt redeem it, redeem it: but if thou wilt not redeem it, then tell me, that I may know: for there is none to redeem it beside thee; and I am after thee.
-And he said, I will redeem it.I thought…: Heb.
-I said, I will reveal in thine ear
+And he said, I will redeem it.

 5. Then said Boaz, What day thou buyest the field of the hand of Naomi, thou must buy it also of Ruth the Moabitess, the wife of the dead, to raise up the name of the dead upon his inheritance.